zhenglinpan/Awesome-Animation-Research/README.md

 # Awesome Animation Research 🎥📚

-This repository provides a curated collection of dataset, research, and resources related to **cel animation(cartoon video)** specifically.
+This repository provides a curated collection of dataset, research, and resources related to **🎞️cel animation / 🎞️hand-drawn cartoons** specifically.

-**What You'll Find Here:** Papers/Dataset/Repo closely related to cel animation(cartoon video) that could potentially assist creating animation. e.g. Inbetweening, Genga Colorization.
+💁‍♀️**What You'll Find Here:** Papers/Dataset/Repo closely related to cel animation(cartoon video) that could potentially assist creating animation. e.g. Inbetweening, Genga Colorization.

-**What's Not Included:** General Anime Research. i.e. Anime Style Transfer, Anime Image Enhancement, Anime Image generation.
+🤷‍♀️**What's Not Included:** General Anime Research. i.e. Anime Style Transfer, Anime Image Enhancement, Anime Image generation.
 If you are interested in general anime research, please refer to [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch).

 ****

-Creating animation is time-consuming and often involves manual work.
+🙇‍♀️Creating animation is time-consuming and often involves manual work.
 AI tools are changing this landscape.
 Researchers are tackling animation-specific challenges like inbetweening and frame-to-frame color propagation.

 You might notice the repo's list is currently short.
 Animation research is a relatively new and niche area, and we look forward to more researchers, including you, contributing to its growth.